nnathalied/ecs36c-hw3/README.md

 For each line in the input file for binary search tree:

 1. `c COMMENTS` All comments will begin with `c`.
-2. `t` Create an empty tree.
+2. `e` Create an empty tree.
 Note there will be only one `t` for every file and `t` will always proceed other non-comment commands.
 3. `i k v` Create a tree node with key = `k` and value = `v` insert the new node into the tree.
 4. `d k` Delete the TreeNode with the key = `k`
 5. `t` Print the top view of the tree [See Example Below](#Top\ Bottom\ Views)